barrelcrash/regency/README.md

 ## Usage

-To use regency, `make` it and pass it your regex-ish pattern as an argument:
+To use regency, `make` it and pass the resulting executable your regex-ish pattern as an argument:

 ```
 regency [pattern]